 2. Ann Arbor: University of Michigan & Kerrytown

 Later, Michigan University adopted Wolverines as its mascot and this is how the state got its name as the Wolverine State.
 Ann Arbor is perfect for a weekend trip and is abundant with museums for the history buffs with displays based on natural history, technology, engineering, and arts and works of the greats such as Pablo Picasso and Claude Monet.

-3. Frankenmuth: The Christmas wonderland
+3. Frankenmuth: The Christmas Wonderland

-At the Bronner’s, you can find 300 trees decorated throughout the year with 6,000 styles of ornaments, all round the year!
+At the Bronner’s, you can find 300 trees decorated throughout the year with 6,000 styles of ornaments, all around the year!
 Frankenmuth is also known as ‘Little Bavaria’ because of its German history and Franconian and Bavarian Architecture.
 Kayaking, golfing, go-karting, and ziplining are the fun activities to engage in at the Aerial Park and the Alpine Mountain Golf course.

-If you are bored of Christmas, you can get the feel of Halloween at Johnson’s Giant Pumpkins, spread across 40 acres, or you may witness the Bavarian fest, Oktoberfest, or the Snowfest.
+If you are bored of Christmas, you can get the feel of Halloween at Johnson’s Giant Pumpkins, spread across 40 acres, or you may witness the Bavarian Fest, Oktoberfest, or Snowfest.

-4. Muskegeon: All Michigan in one place
+4. Muskegon: All Michigan in one place

 5. Microbreweries: Michigan’s Specialty

 Breweries and their supply chain form a $900 million industry in the state.
-Whichever city you go, you will find at least one brewery there.
+Whichever city you go to, you will find at least one brewery there.
 The oldest one is in Frankenmuth, well you know, what’s Christmas without beer, huh!

-So whether it is a spring break or a family trip, Winter, Spring, Summer, or Fall, All you have to do is drive to The Wolverine State, The Water Wonderland, The Auto State, Michigan, to have a wonderful time!
-Simply enjoy the grand sunsets, placid lake Michigan, go skiing, have a Bavarian Christmas and much more, all in one state.
-These are only ten places you just can’t miss but the state has a lot of tours, museums and fun waiting for you.
+If you love to travel then here you can enjoy the grand sunsets, placid Lake Michigan, go skiing, have a Bavarian Christmas, and much more, all in one state.
+These are only ten places you just can’t miss but the state has a lot of tours, museums, and fun waiting for you.

 Book your vacation rental or a lovely hotel now at RentalTrader.com and enjoy the magic of a pure Michigan experience.
 I hope you loved our Michigan Road Trip Destinations Suggestions.
 Let us know if you liked something in particular covered by us.
-For any more information, fill the web form below or give us a call.
+For any more information, fill out the web form below or give us a call.